d-sandborn/DayOfWaterData2023/README.md

 ```
 ![Wave Height at McQuade Offshore Mooring vs. Wind Direction](./Images/WaveHeightvsWindDir.png "Wave Height at McQuade Offshore Mooring vs. Wind Direction")

 As expected, the largest waves are associated with winds from the northeast, which have the most fetch over Lake Superior.
 We now have two probable driver variables, but how much of the variability in wave height do windspeed and wind direction determine?
-Several different regression analyses could be deployed to quantify this as, e.g. an R-squared value.
+Several different regression analyses could be deployed to quantify this as, for example, an R-squared value.
 Keep in mind the potential complications of regression against a polar variable (direction); we'll give an example of this later.

 ## Repeat Hydrography

-There are some categories of data aren't suitable for measurement by moorings.
+Some categories of data aren't suitable for measurement by moorings.
 Many chemical and biological parameters require analytical techniques that are challenging to automate or else require reagents and supplies that can't be supplied and disposed of in a remote location.
 In these cases, research vessels are utilized to travel to stations where water or other samples are retrieved and analyzed by scientists.
 Repetition of this process at regular intervals over years or decades constitutes a *repeat hydrography* campaign.

-The EPA Great Lakes National Program Office has produced such a dataset since the mid 1980s.
+The EPA Great Lakes National Program Office [(GLNPO)](https://www.epa.gov/aboutepa/about-great-lakes-national-program-office-glnpo) has produced such a dataset since the mid 1980s.
 This set of chemical and biological measurements of discrete water samples at several dozen stations at various depths is among the most valuable long-term biogeochemical datasets available for the Great Lakes.
 Its primary strength is its consistency: each years' data is comprable to all others thanks to standardized operating procedures and quality assurance/quality control (QA/QC).

 I've downloaded a summary of particulate matter analyses through an account on the [EPA GLENDA](https://exchangenetwork.net/data-exchange/glenda/) portal.
 We'll analyze it below, beginning with a mapping exercise.